adakPaleczny/docker-ros2-workspace/README.md

 ```

 ### Editing code in Visual Studio Code:
 It is possible to open code from Docker inside vs code.
 You should add [Remote Development](https://code.visualstudio.com/docs/remote/remote-overview).
-After running docker compose you can open files using *Command Palette* and run *Remote-Containers: **Attach to Running Container...** and choose *ros2-constainer*.
+After running docker compose you can open files using *Command Palette* and run *Remote-Containers*: **Attach to Running Container...** and choose *ros2-constainer*.

 ## Possible issue:
 To run Rviz and all visual applications it may be required to execute this command: